 The gallery is open every day Monday to Friday, introducing artworks informed by topics and themes resonating with the local communities and empowering the community spirit.
 The current exhibition is dedicated to the beautiful old sites of Oulunsalo.
 The exhibition is free of charge and is available every day at 12:30-14:00.
 This time is also a good opportunity to chat with us, learn more about our workshops and cultural activities and even see some behind the scenes of our rehearsals and work in progress.
 The sites of old Oulunsalo will be exhibited until Christmas.

-TaikaBox taidepaja will also host a programme of dance and interdisciplinary art events.
-We are expecting to hold a number of work-in-progress sharing sessions within Remembering Futures project we are developing in the Connected Studio System with our friends and colleagues in Tatar art collective Alif in Kazan.
-It brings together Finnish and Tatar folklore re-worked in a creative way.
+TaikaBox taidepaja also hosted a programme of dance and interdisciplinary art events.
+With a series of weekly research sessions within Remembering Futures project we are developing in the Connected Studio System with our friends and colleagues in Tatar art collective Alif in Kazan.
+This project brings together Finnish and Tatar folklore re-worked in a creative way.
+After creating a short film for the Finnish-Russian Society and a performance at a book festival in SMENA arts centre in Kazan, the project was prematurely ended as a consequences of the outbreak of war in Ukraine.

 The other thing we were lucky to be doing in Oulunsalo was bringing the LUMO light festival here.
 TaikaBox cofounder – visual artist and DJ – John Collingswood – created light installations in the local church (“The Beacon” – “Merkkituli”) and our art space (“1989”).